ISLA-UH/redpandas/docs/redpandas/installation.md

 ### Installing and/or upgrading RedVox RedPandas with pip

 The RedPandas library can be installed using [pip](https://pip.pypa.io/en/stable/).
-The pip distribution and current RedPandas version can be found in PyPI at https://pypi.org/project/redvox-pandas/.
+The pip distribution and current RedPandas version can be found at [PyPI RedPandas](https://pypi.org/project/redvox-pandas/).

 The following command can be used to install and/or upgrade RedPandas:
 ```shell script